Healthcare System Performance

 - Report health quality measures to Medicare to improve the development of current performance measurements

 Copies of the report can be downloaded HERE.
-Printed copies of the issue brief are available by contacting the Center for Mississippi Health Policy at 601-709-2133 or by e-mail at email@example.com.
+Copies of the issue brief can be downloaded HERE.
+Printed copies of the issue brief are available by contacting the Center for Mississippi Health Policy at 601-709-2133 or by e-mail at firstname.lastname@example.org.